FEIE vs. Foreign Tax Credit 2026: Which One Saves You More? (5 Real Scenarios)

 - Planning to return to the U.S. → Consider FTC for carried credits

 The best choice depends on your complete financial picture.
-If you're unsure, let's talk through your specific situation.
+If you're unsure, let's talk through your specific situation — the difference can be substantial.

 The Bottom Line

-There's no universally "better" option — it depends on where you live, how much you earn, and what types of income you have.
-Run the numbers both ways, or work with someone who can help you optimize your situation.
+There's no universally "better" option — it depends on where you live, how much you earn, what types of income you have, and how much you pay in foreign taxes.
+Run the numbers both ways, factor in self-employment tax and AMT if they apply, and think about your long-term plans (will you stay abroad, move countries, or return home?).

-The difference between the right and wrong choice can easily be $10,000 or more in taxes.
-It's worth getting it right.
+The difference between the right and wrong choice can easily be $10,000 or more.
+If you want help optimizing your approach, let's talk.

 About the Author